ome/omero-documentation/omero/developers/scripts/user-guide.rst

 conventions for inputs and outputs to improve interaction with OMERO.insight (as discussed on the :doc:`style-guide`).

-The script is well documented and should get you started.
+The script is well-documented and should get you started.
 A few points to note:

 If you are using the 'Blitz Gateway' then